-The next chart shows a projection of the System's projected total employer contribution rates (red/gold bars) and the projected dollar amount of total employer contributions (the gray shaded area) over the 25-year period shown, based on the rate of investment return levels assumed, 7.00% in this baseline projection with all other valuation assumptions being exactly met.
+The next chart shows a projection of the System's projected total employer contribution rates (red/gold bars) and the projected dollar amount of total employer contributions (the gray shaded area) over the 25-year period shown, based on the rate of investment return levels assumed with all other valuation assumptions being exactly met.
 The contribution rates are read using the left-hand axis, and the dollars are read using the right-hand axis.
 The yellow bars for the normal cost rate also reflect the provision for anticipated administrative expenses.

 The chart below shows that the total employer contribution rate is projected to decrease as the unfunded actuarial liability (UAL) is paid down under this baseline scenario where the rate of return assumption is exactly met.
-The initial decrease in the UAL rate is due to continued recognition of investment gains into the AVA.
+The initial increase in the UAL rate is due to continued recognition of investment losses into the AVA.
 The expected decrease in the UAL rate that then follows is due to the level dollar amortization being expressed as a percent of an increasing payroll.
 In this projection, the initial closed layer UAL is fully paid off with the FY 2040 payment.
-In FY 2041, the contribution then drops to only \$35 million, or 6% of pay, as of that year as a result of prior amortization gain bases creating negative unfunded liability.
-Then, the contribution steadily increases through FY 2045 as the prior amortization gain bases drop off.
-Finally, in FY 2046, the contribution includes only the employer normal cost (including administrative expenses) portion, which is \$86 million as of that year or 14% of pay.
+In FY 2041, the contribution then drops to only \$90 million, or 18% of pay.
+Then, the contribution steadily decreases through FY 2046 as the prior amortization loss bases drop off.
+Finally, in FY 2047, the contribution includes only the employer normal cost (including administrative expenses) portion, which is \$86 million as of that year, or 14% of pay.